Skip to content

 Contraindications

-• Hypersensitivity/allergy to sildenafil or tablet ingredients.
+• Known allergy to sildenafil or tablet components

 Not recommended for